-Posting scenarios explained: unladen journeys
+Posting new scenarios explained: unladen journeys

 New posting rules, established by the lex specialis Directive 2020/1057, lay down specific rules on posting in the transport sector (Unladen journeys).
 It distinguishes between types of transport operations to which rules on posting should apply and those not covered by posting regime.

 As explained in the Questions and Answers on posting of drivers under Directive (EU) 2020/1057 in the context of transport of goods, published by the European Commission, the general criterion for such distinction is the degree of connection with the territory of the host Member State.
 It results from the lex specialis directive, that as a general rule, drivers are posted when performing cross-trade and cabotage operations.
-And what about situations, when the driver drives “empty”.
-Do unladen journeys qualify as posting or not?
-You will find the answer below.

 Unladen journeys